roshnichaudhury/Minions-/README.md

 5. Samira Gulyamov - SQL Writer

 ## Problem Description:
 The task at hand is to model and build a relational database for the Wilderness Exploration Society (WES) at Peachtree State University.
-The purpose of the database is to
+The purpose of the database is to visualize the general workings of an outdoor recreation and equipment rental company.
+The database centers around customers, rental agreements, trips, staff, and equipment inventory, which all play a key role in the company's day-to-day operations.
+Customers can rent equipment and register for scheduled trips, while the staff oversees rentals, maintenence tasks, trip operation, and routine inspections.
+Our goal is to ultimaly model these relationships, generate sample data, and populate the entities and attributes so that the database can support meaningful business insight and decision-making.

+Our proposed extension to the case was to introduce a system for maintenance tracking for equipment items and to provide a service history of the equipment.
+Through the addition of maintenence records, implementing inspections done by staff and adding inspection records, and finally damage reports, the database can capture operational details beyond the basic rental and registration process.
+This allows for a more realistic representation of the company's overall operations and supports analysis related to safety issues and all issues related to equipment damage.

 ## Data Model: